johnpankowicz/govmetting-testbfg-2/README.md

 # Govmeeting

 Meetings are the heart and soul of democracy.
-They are where people can present opposing opinions on important issues and formally vote on how to resolve these issues.
+They are where people  present opposing opinions on important issues and formally make final decisions.

 In the Athenian Assembly of 500 BC, a quorum of 6,000 of the 43,000 citizens was needed to conduct business.
 In the 10th century, the Icelandic Althing was held in a natural outdoor amphitheater and all citizens could attend.

 Today it is rare to see more than a dozen attendees at a council meeting in a town of 30,000 people.
 Is this still democracy?

 Some public meetings are broadcast on local TV.
 But a very small percent of people actually watch.
-Sometimes very contentious issues are debated and voted on.
-But there is usually no public record kept of what was said.
+Local newspaper report on some issues.
+But they choose what to report and a small percentage read their local paper.

-Sometimes many people at the meeting, including some council members, may strongly oppose some decision.
-But it is too easy today for the majority of the council to totally ignore them.
+The few attending a meeting, including some council members, may strongly oppose a decision.
+But it is too easy for the council majority to totally ignore them.
 They know that less than one percent of the voters will ever hear what they said.

-The purpose of this project is to preserve those discussions and make them easily available to all citizens of the community.
-It will do this through a combination of intelligent software and community volunteer effort.
+The purpose of this project is to preserve those discussions and make them easily available to all.
+It uses a combination of intelligent software and community volunteer effort.

+Disillusion with government starts at the local level.
+Fixing this requires a grassroots effort at that level.

 ## Functional overview